 The Board usually meets at least one month (preferably six weeks) before each BFUG meeting.
 The host of the Board is normally one of the EHEA Co-chairs.
-The minutes of the Board meetings, taken by the BFUG Secretariat in consultation with the Chairs, will be approved via email and published as described above.
+The minutes of the Board meetings are taken by the BFUG Secretariat.